 Another quick and easy dessert you can make is the no-bake brownie balls | rum balls | brownie truffles. (doesn’t rum make all the dessert taste fantastic.
 I am not a fan of alcohol in any other way 🙂 ) Since we are talking about rum, Kerala plum cake, is another great thing to try.
 (Here the plums soaked in rum are used).

 Rum and date cake from scratch is very popular too.

 ‘Don’t be surprised if you hear the sound of the stand mixer at 4 in the morning’, I told Agnel the night before, to which he calmly asked ‘why, what are you planning to do?’.
 ‘I am going to bake a cake,’ I said.
 He very casually said, ‘Ok.’
 He has known me for almost ten years now and so not in his wildest dreams could ever imagine that I could wake up that early.

 Waking up early was one thing I could never do before coming to Dubai.
-Even 7.00 a.m seemed a little too soon to me :), although staying awake till late in the night was much easier.
+Even 7.00 a.m seemed a little too soon to me :), although staying awake till late in the night was much more manageable.

-Hopefully like this dates and carrot cake, all my baking will take place in the early morning hours.
+Hopefully, like the dates and carrot cake, all my baking will take place in the early morning hours.

 Halloween is over, Thanksgiving will be over soon, and then we will be into the Christmas season.